 Every alternative roundup shows base costs.
 None show what each supplier actually earns you after shipping, fees, ads, and returns are deducted from your top SKUs.

-Victor connects to Printify, Printful, Shopify, and your Meta and Google ad platforms.
-It pulls every cost line into one live data warehouse and answers questions like "which supplier would be more profitable for my top 20 products?" with real numbers from your store — not generic averages from a comparison post.
+Victor is PodVector's AI operator for Shopify-based POD sellers.
+Connect your Printify, Printful, Shopify, and Meta and Google ad accounts, and Victor reads every cost line into one live data warehouse.
+Ask him "which supplier would be more profitable for my top products?" and he returns the answer from your own store data — not generic averages from a comparison post.
+When he spots a margin move worth making, he proposes it with his rationale and expected effect; you approve or reject, and he executes the approved action on your Shopify store.

 No spreadsheets.
 No guessing.
 And find out which Printify alternative actually makes you more money.